-5. THE LIVE PERFORMANCE SYSTEM
+6. THE LIVE PERFORMANCE SYSTEM

 In order to test the performance effectiveness and the playability of the system, we developed a live performance system that is based on this interactional approach.
-The system integrated a variety of categories of blocks developed in cooperation with the University of Erlangen-Nurenberg [8, 9] and the Helsinki University of Technology [10], within the ECfunded ALMA project.
+The system integrated a variety of categories of blocks developed in cooperation with the University of Erlangen-Nurenberg [7, 8] and the Helsinki University of Technology [9], within the EC-funded ALMA project [?].
 Using the live performance system all such blocks are allowed to freely interact with each other in a nonlinear fashion through BCT interconnections.
-The system is able to simultaneously run many BCT models during a live performance.
-The BCT synthesis engine is fully compatible with both MIDI controllers and commercial sequencers.
-The live performance system is based on 4 "cube" PC (Intel Pentium IV 3GHz) running a BCT engine each.
+The system is able to simultaneously run a certain number of BCT models during the live performance.
+In addition to the performance mode, there is also the possibility to can be either live (played using MIDI controllers) or "offline" (played using a MIDI sequencer).
+The system is based on 4 "cube" PC (Intel Pentium IV 3GHz), running a BCT engine each.
 These PC are connected through a LAN to a laptop that acts as the main console and routes the MIDI data.
 The laptop also runs the sequencer software.
 The audio generated by the PCs is collected through stereo audio connections and sent to an audio mixer.
-The system thus produces 8 independent audio channels, and is able to add independent audio effects to each one of them (reverbs, choruses, equalizations etc.).
-Such effects are modeled directly in the WD domain and are treated as blocks of the BCT system.
+Since each stereo output can be thought as two outputs, the system can manage 8 independent audio channels, adding individual audio effects (reverbs, choruses, equalizations etc.).
 This setup can be expanded connecting up to 8 PC directly to the MIDI interface.
 Moreover, as the BCT engine can read MIDI data over the LAN, any number of PCs can be connected.
-The system has already been used in two live performances by professional musicians, which are currently collaborating to improving it further.